 In Girdwood, Buck’s worries that if Medicaid funding were rolled back, uninsured patients would only use her facility when they are at their sickest.
 This would put further strain on her resources, she said.

-“If we lose the ability to provide that sort of health education stuff to people … all of that goodwill stuff into the community that we do, then you’re just leaving people to only come in for health care when they’re in a crisis,” Buck said.
-“That would be heartbreaking for little communities like ours and little clinic like ours.”
+“If we lose the ability to provide that sort of health education stuff to people, … all of that goodwill stuff into the community that we do, then you’re just leaving people to only come in for health care when they’re in a crisis,” Buck said.
+“That would be heartbreaking for little communities like ours and a little clinic like ours.”

 Read more from Yahoo News: